Yaroslaww-1/cte/README.md

 and a set of available actions:
 - bookmark
 - go to Document editing page
 - share a link to Document editing page
+    - for editing
+    - or for viewing
+    - Document's editing is not available if user not authirezed.
+If he visits editing link than he is promted to login to edit Document
 6. On the Document editing page user is able to:
 - edit text (as a textarea, no additional elements like MD formatting).
 When user is writing or editing document the other users are able to see cursor – position of checking that is synchronized
 - go to the history page